 The department store sells many beautiful things, from luxury brands to special Venetian produce.
 However their real gem is the roof terrace which overlooks the Grand Canal.
 The Fondaco dei Tedeschi sits on the curve of the Canal right beside the Rialto, so you get a view down both ways of the Canal.
 It is truly a memorable view, one that’s very hard to find unless you own one of the Palazzi on the Grand Canal!
 If you time it for sunset it is magical, and it’s just a pity there’s not a bar up there.

-Let’s not get carried away, even though it only opened a few months ago the terrace has become extremely popular, and now entrance is by timed slot.
-To avoid waiting in a queue collect your free timed ticket earlier in the day and just show up at your alloted time.
+Even though the terrace only opened a few months ago, it has become extremely popular, and now entrance is by timed slot.
+To book your slot you can either visit earlier in the day and use their machines to book, or you can go online on their website.
+You then just show up at your alloted time and show your confirmation email to access the terrace.
 The advantage of this is that there are a limited number of people on the terrace at a time so you won’t be fighting to take pictures in front of the view.
 NOTE: You only get 15 minutes on the terrace so don’t be late!

 The website of the Fondaco dei Tedeschi can be found here.